Are You Facing Criminal Charges Related To A Weapons Violation?

-A conviction for a weapons violation at the state or federal level almost always involves jail time, an expensive fine, and a permanent criminal record.
-Additionally, a weapons violation conviction may prevent you from owning firearms in the future.
-With a felony conviction on your record, it may be difficult finding a job, a place to rent, or qualify for certain kinds of licenses.
+Penalties for a conviction of a weapons violation are steep.
+State and federal mandatory minimum sentencing will involve a permanent record, expensive fines and jail time.
+A conviction for a weapons violation will likely prevent you from legally possessing or carrying a firearm in the future.
+With a felony conviction on your record, it may be difficult to find a job or a place to rent or qualify for certain kinds of licenses.
 In some instances, you may be barred from working at government installations.

-When defending yourself against charges of weapons violations, it’s important to look at the actions of investigators and police: were questionable informants used?
+When defending yourself against charges of weapons violations, it’s important to look at the actions of investigators and police.
+Were questionable informants used?
 Did investigators cross the line and engage in entrapment?
 Did the accused knowingly and intentionally break the law?
-At the Stone Law Office, our attorney, Gary D. Stone, meticulously analyzes the actions of law enforcement officers and the evidence offered in the case against his client.
+The lawyer at the Stone Law Office meticulously analyzes the actions of law enforcement officers and the evidence offered in the case against his clients.

-If you’ve been arrested on a weapons violation, contact criminal defense attorney Gary D. Stone today to schedule a free, confidential consultation.
-We can evaluate the charges against you and begin the process of building your defense.
+If you’ve been arrested for a weapons violation, contact criminal defense attorney Gary D. Stone today to schedule a free, confidential consultation.
+He will evaluate the charges against you and begin the process of building your defense.

-The Stone Law Office counsels and defends people charged with the following kinds of weapons-related crimes:
+Attorney Stone counsels and defends people charged with the following kinds of weapons-related crimes:

 - Modifying a semi-automatic weapon to an automatic weapon